Drone Photography: A Guide to Capturing Images Like A Professional

 Despite all the progress, no innovation has been quite as revolutionary as the ability to capture images from the air, while the photographer’s feet remain on the ground.
-Drone photography has only been around a few years, yet the gravitational pull it has had on the industry at large is unprecedented.
+Drone photography has been around for several years, yet the gravitational pull it has had on the industry continues to grow.

 Perspectives that used to require a ride via an airplane or helicopter can now be achieved using UAV’s (unmanned aerial vehicles, also called drones) that cost less than it would to rent a helicopter for an hour.

 If you are like the thousands of other photographers who cannot wait to take their lens to the skies, we have created this post as a guide to capturing images like a professional.
 Many are nervous at the thought of flying an expensive apparatus, and that’s why we want to begin with discussing what drone will be best for you.
 All of the topics we’ll cover in this guide include:

 - Investing in the right aerial photography drone